-Part VII - Certifications

-21 Certification of Plan Administrator - The plan administrator must sign and complete this item.
+Part VII - Certifications 20 Certification of Plan Administrator - The plan administrator must sign and complete this item.

-in accordance with PBGC's premium regulations and instructions, of takes into account the most current information available to the ending the second belief, that all the information in the filing is true, correct and complete and has been determined except that if the filing reports an estimated premium funding target, the estimate is reasonable, nrolled actuary, and has been determined in accordance with generally accepted actuarial m information certified by an enrolled actuary for this filing, the Variable-rate premium nformation certified by the enrolled actuary.

-Name of person signing: First name Last name ne
+Name of person signing: First name Last nam ne

 ext

 E-mail address Telephone

-//
+/

 Signature Date

-rate Premium, or (3) eligible for the small employer cap, paying I certify under penalty of perjury, to the best of my knowledge ar has been determined in accordance with PBGC's premium regula d belief, that the Variable-rate Premium information in the filing is true, correct and complete and tions and instructions; except that if the premium funding target is estimated, the estimate is lable to me and has been determined in accordance with generally accepted actuarial principles
+21 Certification of Enrolled Actuary - An enrolled actuary must sign and complete this item unless the plan is (1) a multiemployer plan, (2) exempt from the Variable-rate Premium, or (3) eligible for the small employer cap, paying the maximum VRP and not reporting the uncapped VRP.
+I certify under penalty of perjury, to the best of my knowledge and belief, that the Variable-rate Premium information in the filing is true, correct and complete and has been determined in accordance with PBGC's premium regulations and instructions; except that if the premium funding target is estimated, the estimate is reasonable, takes into account the most current information available to me and has been determined in accordance with generally accepted actuarial principles and practices.
+Name of person signing: First name

+ext

-Firm ext Telephone
+Firm Telephone

 E-mail address Enrollment number

-Signature // Date
+Signature / Date